Mobile Gateway¶

 -H "$AUTH_HEADER"

-Both routes mutate only notification state and return notification_id, read, dismissed, and changed.
-Repeating a
+Both routes mutate only notification state and return notification_id, read,

-route is idempotent: changed is false when the requested state was already set.
-Successful state mutations audit the
+the requested state was already set.
+Successful state mutations audit the device and

-device and publish notifications_changed so clients can refresh list/detail state.
+publish notifications_changed so clients can refresh list/detail state.

 PREFIX="abcdef12"

-curl -sS -X POST "$BASE_URL/api/v1/actions/plan/$PREFIX/approve" \
+curl -sS -X POST "$BASE_URL/api/v1/actions/gate/$PREFIX" \

 -H "$AUTH_HEADER" \